cwendel16834/database/readme.txt

 Parameters:
 newRecord: a record object that is to be inserted into the table

-Return Value: returns 0 if successful, 1 if unsuccessful
+Return Value: returns 0 if successful and 1 if unsuccessful
 _______________________________________________________________________________________

 vector<string> Table::getAttributes()